BrockDSL/Collection-Builder-Tutorial/README.md

 9) Continue to edit theme/csv files until the website fits specifications

 ## Conclusion
-Collection Builder is a very easy-to-use and intuitive tool.
+CollectionBuilder is a very easy-to-use and intuitive tool.
 It allows for visualization of the connections between objects within a collection, such as location and time period.
 Furthermore, all that it requires from the user is a free to creat Github account.